Assignment Sample On International Business Environment of European Union

 According to this scenario, in 2020, fiscal union is completed in the EMU and saving rules are developed for countries that faced crisis situation.
 The euro zone builds a more consistent EMU to coordinate with external bodies.
 The euro becomes a reference currency that attracts financial resources across the world (International Policy Analysis, 2013).
 The several attempts to solve the crisis situation proved insufficient, so the situation remains worsened.
 Along with this, a revised stability and growth act increase pressure on member nations to reduce their public debt and public deficits.
 Member nations reached at certain level of indebtedness with implementation of a European redemption fund and joint debt management.
 It strengthens the long term sustainability of welfare systems.

 In this scenario, in 2020, investment, growth and employment opportunities are supported by European instruments, community programs, community budget resources, loans, guarantees & private project bonds, pension funds and taxation sources.
 These new sources joined with European industrial policy, structural reforms and single market to develop smarter, greener and more inclusive economy (International Policy Analysis, 2013).
 It is because more organized and competitive European production chains are able to obtain the potential of the European single market and global markets.
-To improve the macroeconomic condition in the European economy, the macroeconomic surveillance process is used that is joined with stronger resources for implementation of the structural funds.
+To improve the macroeconomic condition in the European economy, the macroeconomic surveillance process is used that is joined with stronger resources for the implementation of the structural funds.

 Highlight the critical factors